pylipp/financeager/README.md

 > The date format can be anything that the [parser module](https://dateutil.readthedocs.io/en/stable/parser.html) of the `python-dateutil` library understands (e.g. YYYY-MM-DD, YY-MM-DD or MM-DD).

-*Add recurrent* entries using the `-t recurrent` flag (`t` for table name) and specify the frequency (yearly, half-yearly, quarterly, bi-monthly, monthly, weekly, daily) with the `-f` flag and optionally start and end date with the `-s` and `-e` flags, resp.
+*Add recurrent* entries by specifying the frequency (yearly, half-yearly, quarterly, bi-monthly, monthly, weekly, daily) with the `-f` flag and optionally start and end date with the `-s` and `-e` flags, resp.

-    > fina add rent -500 -t recurrent -f monthly -s 01-01 -c rent
+    > fina add rent -500 -f monthly -s 01-01 -c rent

 By default, the start date is the current date.
 The entry exists for infinite times, i.e. the end date is evaluated as the current date at query runtime.